 Finally, set the Administrator Username field in Seq to the email address of a user in the directory, and click Enable:

 You'll be logged out of Seq, and should be presented with the Seq login screen:

 When you click Log in using Azure Active Directory, you'll be asked to give the application access to your AAD account information.

 You'll be redirected back to Seq, logged in as the admin user.

 AAD configuration can sometimes be tricky.
 If you made a mistake in the final step, see Recovering from Broken Authentication Settings for recovery instructions.

 Choose Automatically-provision user-level access on the Settings > System screen to automatically create a user-level account for any user who is able to authenticate with the directory.

 Otherwise, you can add users via Settings > Users as required.

-When adding users to Seq, the Username for the user is the email address that's used when logging in to AAD.
+When adding users to Seq, the username for the user must be the email address that's used when logging in to AAD.